transdigiware/blockchain/howto/ibp-console-build-network.md

 * **One channel**: `channel1`
   Channels allow sets of organizations to transact without exposing their data to organizations that are not members of the channel.
 Each channel has its own ledger, collectively managed by the peers joined to that channel.
 The tutorial creates one channel that is joined by both organizations, and shows how to instantiate a smart contract on the channel that the organizations can use to transact.

 This configuration isn't mandatory.
 The {{site.data.keyword.blockchainfull_notm}} Platform is highly customizable.
 If you have resources available in your Kubernetes cluster, you can use the console to deploy components in an endless array of configurations.
-This tutorial provides the that you need to build your own network, with references to topics that provide a deeper dive into the {{site.data.keyword.blockchainfull_notm}} Platform and the console.
+This tutorial provides the steps that you need to build your own network, with references to topics that provide a deeper dive into the {{site.data.keyword.blockchainfull_notm}} Platform and the console.

 In this **Build a network** tutorial, we build only a portion of the network above, a simple network that can be used to host an ordering service and a single peer organization and peer on a single channel.
 The following illustration shows the portion of the network above that we will build:
 ![Simple network structure](../images/ibp2-simple-network.svg "Simple network structure"){: caption="Figure 2.
 Simple network structure" caption-side="bottom"}